Fence Painting Business: Equipment, Pricing & Leads (UK)

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-What is a Fence Painting Business?
+What is Fence Painting Business?

 A fence painting business involves painting and preserving fences for homeowners and property owners.
 This can be a lucrative venture, especially during the summer months when people are more likely to be outdoors and looking to improve their properties.